OGSarah/UsefuliOSBooks/README.md

 ## Interviewing:
 - The Ultimate iOS Interview Playbook by Avi Tsadok
+- Preparing for a Technical Job Interview by Natascha Fadeeva (https://tanaschita.com/books/)

 ## Writing Tests:
 - Test-Driven Development in Swift by Gio Lodi